-How regularly you should install new air filters can depend on the following:
+How regularly you should replace the air filters might be on the following:

 - Number of pets

 - Air pollution levels and construction nearby the residence

 For standard 1"–3" air filters, manufacturers usually tell you to change them every 30–90 days.
 If someone in your family suffers from mild to moderate allergies, you could use a better air filter or exchange them even more regularly.

 The shortest answer to "how often should I swap my air filter?":